udm-spherelab/gipa-screener/README.md

 **WARNING**:
-Current checkpoints should be removed if we change the `in/abstracts.csv` file so that their is no mixe results!
+Current checkpoints should be removed if we change the `in/abstracts.csv` file so that their is no mixed results!

 ## Project Structure